MSP® Advanced Practitioner Re-registation

-You must sit the MSP® Advanced Practitioner certification in the first instance and can subsequently sit the MSP Advanced Practitioner Re-Registration certification every 5 years following, in order to keep your qualification up-to-date.
+If you are an MSP Advanced Practitioner, you must sit the MSP® Advanced Practitioner certification in the first instance and can subsequently sit the MSP Advanced Practitioner Re-registration certification every 5 years following, in order to keep your qualification up-to-date.

 Taking the re-registration examination also enables you to demonstrate your commitment to Continuing Professional Development (CPD) and that your knowledge of MSP remains current.

 A 2,000-4,000 word dissertation (suggested target 2,500 words) on a specific subject (selected from a given range of topics) demonstrating application of MSP.